-“Love Thy Neighbor: Immigration and the U.S. Experience” teaches from the Museum’s Ordinary Treasures exhibition, featuring artifacts from the Museum’s collection and the Jewish immigrant experience.
+“Love Thy Neighbor: Immigration and the U.S. Experience” features artifacts from the Museum’s collection and the Jewish immigrant experience.

 Please sign up for a gallery educator virtual tour below, keeping in mind that the Museum requires three weeks’ advance notice.